zour0005/mtm6302-capstone-zour0005/README.md

 *I aimed to create the application filling process simple and easy to use.
 *I created diffrent sizes of the mockup which is accessible for Mobile, Tablet and Desktop screen sizes.

-PART-3
+PART-4

 *I changed the mockup into interface use.
-*I used Json laungage.
+*I used JSON laungage.
 *I some of the retrived API information.
+*I aimed to have the same concept as the original.